gskishan004/Document-Identifier/README.md

 # Document-Identifier
-Document Identifier is a software which harnesses the power of various API in GCP along with Machine learning to sort legal documents.
+Document Identifier is a software which harnesses the power of GCP API's along with Machine learning to sort legal documents.

 Legal documents can include passports, driving licences etc. of any country.

 Machine learning is implemented using tensorflow.